 Lastly, you may be able to stay in your home with a deed in lieu if the lender offers a “Deed-for-Lease” option, as Fannie Mae and Freddie Mac now do (along with Bank of America).
 Or you may receive some spending money for relocation costs.

 For example, Fannie Mae has a so-called “Mortgage Release” program that provides options such as vacating a home immediately, staying for up to three months rent-free, or leasing the home at fair market rates for up to a year.
 This can be especially helpful if you have limited monthly income.

 They may also provide relocation assistance (up to $3,000 to help you move and find a new residence), while also eliminating your remaining mortgage debt.
 That sounds a lot better than a foreclosure, doesn’t it?

 What About a Short Sale?

-- Is that you actually have to do some work
+- The downside here is that you actually have to do some work

-- And sell your property with the help of your lender
+- And you need to do so with the approval of your lender

-- Which can be time-consuming and a major burden during what is probably already a stressful time
+- This can be time-consuming and a major burden during what is probably already a stressful time

 I’ve already written extensively about short sales, which are probably the most popular foreclosure alternative available today.